cap-js/attachments/README.md

 ## Multitenancy

 The plugin supports multitenancy scenarios, allowing both shared and tenant-specific object store instances.

 > [!Note]
-> Starting from version 2.1.0, tenant-specific object store instances is the default setting for multitenancy.
+> Starting from version 2.1.0, separate mode for object store instances is the default setting for multitenancy.
+Currently, only the `S3-standard` plan of the object store offering is supported.

-By default, the plugin creates a separate object store instance for each tenant, ensuring full data isolation.

-### Tenant-Specific Object Store Instance

-To use separate object store instances per tenant, make sure to include `@cap-js/attachments` in the dependencies of both the application-level and mtx/sidecar package.json files.
+For multitenant applications, make sure to include `@cap-js/attachments` in the dependencies of both the application-level and mtx/sidecar package.json files.

 ### Shared Object Store Instance

-For a shared object store instance across multiple tenants, also include `@cap-js/attachments` in both the application-level and the mtx/sidecar package.json files.
 To configure a shared object store instance, modify both the package.json files as follows:

 ```json
 "cds": {